BIMIB-DISCo/MaREA/README.md

 # Load Model
 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/metabolicModel.png?raw=true "Title")

-A metabolic model *COBRA toolbox* compliant have to be chosen to perform the further analysis.
-MaREA already provides *Recon 2.2* a genome wide model (ref) and *HMRcore* a core model manually curated by our research group.
+A metabolic model *COBRA toolbox* compliant must be chosen to perform further analyses.
+MaREA already provides the *Recon 2.2*  genome wide model and the *HMRcore* core model (manually curated by our group).
-With *Custom* another model can be used, but user have to specify in which format model.genes are written.
-(This Gene ID can be the same of the dataset or different, in the latter case MaREA automatically convert model genes ID in dataset ID.
+By slecting *Custom* a different model can be improrted.
+In this case, the user must specify which identificative for genes the model vector model.genes uses.
+(This Gene ID can be the same of the dataset or a different one, in the latter case MaREA automatically converts model genes IDs in dataset IDs.

-In **Model** text box a summary of the metabolic model chosen will appear.
+Once the model is loaded, once a text box a summary of the metabolic model chosen will appear in **Model**.

 # Compute RAS